jtpcode/ot-harjoitustyo/Documentation/testing.md

 ## Known Quality Issues

 - The application does not provide error messages in UI if SQLite database is not initialized before starting the application.
+- Currently, the user interface is not  automatically tested.